Recently, FMCA was lucky enough to catch some time with healthcare media thought-leader Roger Holstein.

 KEEPING PROGRESS TOP-OF-MIND

 But even coaches can’t be with their clients all the time.
 So we asked Holstein what he recommends for helping clients stay focused and accountable.
 Progress-tracking apps are a great start; they exist for just about everything, from sleep trackers and activity monitors to food journals and diabetes management.
 They can help clients zero in on their focus areas or issues, and they can be valuable sources of data for Coaches as well.
-He also called out Healthie, the practice management and telehealth platform (and new FMCA resource!).
-Healthie’s telehealth capability in particular makes it easy for coaches to interact with patients on-demand, whenever they need to touch base for information or support.
+He also called out Healthie, the practice management and telehealth platform (and new FMCA resource).
+Healthie’s telehealth capability, in particular, makes it easy for coaches to interact with patients on-demand whenever they need to touch base for information or support.
 Simply finding a way to “be there” for your clients when they need you can help bring Health Coaches into the inner circle, and both earn and keep clients’ trust.

 The big takeaway for Coaches: simply being aware of unconscious biases, and helping clients become aware of them, is the first step in overcoming them to reach long-term health goals.
 “The more you’re aware of biases and how easily they distort our view,” Holstein observes, “the better you will be as a coach.
 If you’re not aware of what these biases are, you won’t be able to overcome them.”
 His advice on building that awareness: read.
 Specifically, read The Undoing Project by Michael Lewis, Thinking Fast and Slow by Daniel Kahneman, and Nudge by Richard Thaler and Cass Sunstein.
-These books can help Health Coaches become aware of biases, understand how they work, and learn how to use counter-biasing practices in order to help clients set themselves up for success.
+These books can help Health Coaches become aware of biases, understand how they work, and learn how to use counter-biasing practices to help clients set themselves up for success.

-Even with the trust and frequency that are unique to Health Coaching relationships, it’s through addressing the real problem that we can take the appropriate steps to overcome it.
+Even with the trust and frequency that’s unique to Health Coaching relationships, it’s through addressing the real problem that we can take the appropriate steps to overcome it.
 In that way, overcoming biases has a lot in common with Functional Medicine’s root-based healing approach: identify and treat the real problem to truly resolve the symptoms.
 “Functional Medicine,” Holstein says, “helps create that awareness of what needs work, so you can identify obstacles and develop a plan.”
 Luckily for us, Health Coaches are experts at doing just that.